 I usually start my posts with a short intro about the topic, to entice you into reading more.
 But today I'm going to admit it up front - this is less of an article and more a collection of my recent musings on how we should be using instructional design.
 Enjoy!

 Exploring e-learning examples

-Over the past 6 months I've been sending out weekly emails on a variety of topics that fascinate me about the world of e-learning (you can sign up here if you'd like to join the conversation).
+Over the past 6 months I've been sending out weekly emails on a variety of topics that fascinate me about the world of e-learning.

 This has led to replies from my subscribers to my email list with suggestions of other excellent examples of e-learning out there in the public domain that I should explore.